AI Web Scraping Tools: Firecrawl & Alternatives

 Key Takeaways

 AI-powered web scraping has transformed from a niche developer tool into essential infrastructure for AI applications.
-As LLMs become central to business workflows, the ability to feed them real-time web data determines their practical utility.
+The market is projected to grow from $7.48 billion to $38.44 billion by 2034 (CAGR 19.93%), driven by demand for LLM-ready data extraction.

 AI Scraping Landscape 2025